 First, the time value of money concept means that more consideration is given to larger cash flows that occur earlier in the period.
 To prove this point, the cash flows in years 1 and 5 from the table above are swapped as follows:

-The result is a higher IRR of 11.35% because the larger cash flow of $413,000 occurs in year 1 and can be reinvested to earn interest for 4 years.
+The result is a higher internal rate of return of 11.35% because the larger cash flow of $413,000 occurs in year 1 and can be reinvested to earn interest for 4 years.
 So, potential investors should be aware of the order of cash flows and how they contribute to the projected IRR.

-The other limitation is that IRR does not provide any indication of the absolute return on an investment.
+The other limitation is that internal rate of return does not provide any indication of the absolute return on an investment.
 For example, an initial investment of $1.25MM that returns $1.3MM (original $1.25MM plus $50M) in one month has an IRR of ~60.10%, which seems fantastic.
 In reality, the investor has earned $50M on their investment, which is a relatively small sum given the initial investment.
-For this reason, IRR is commonly used alongside another metric, the Equity Multiple, to provide a more clear picture of an investment’s potential return.
+For this reason, internal rate of return is commonly used alongside another metric, the Equity Multiple, to provide a more clear picture of an investment’s potential return.

 Interested In Learning More?